Bruising Prophylaxis and Treatment

 Repeated bruising in the same area of skin usually creates one or two types of pigmentation deposition: hemosiderin and melanin.
 The hemosiderin is the iron from red blood cells and the melanin is from the post-inflammatory hyperpigmentation of melanin cells.
 These pigment compounds can “stain” this area of skin for years as well as increase the weakness of this papillary-reticular dermal space making bruising even easier.
 It also produces these dark “permanent” blotches which people hate almost as much as the bruising itself.
 This is so embarrassing and common that many commercial cosmetic products have been developed with the sole purpose to COVER UP THE BRUISING!

-Miracle Dressing Wound Care System is the Solution to Prevent and to Heal Bruising
+Miracle Dressing Wound Care System is the Solution to Prevent and to Help Heal Bruising

 It is time to have a product to help heal, protect and make the healed skin more resilient: Miracle Dressing Wound Care System (MDS).
 Miracle Dressing can stabilize vulnerable skin to prevent recurring bruising.
 MDS has two major mechanisms of action.
 First, the patent pending 21-day Miracle Dressing acts as a barrier, a “second skin,” stabilizing the skin to minimize bruising.
 It also minimizes further shear forces and friction that cause expansion of the existing bruising, thus limiting its ability to heal.